Giant cell: Foreign-body giant cell

 Foreign-body giant cells form when a subject is exposed to a foreign substance.
 Exogenous substances can include talc or sutures.
 As with other types of giant cells, epithelioid macrophages fusing together causes these giant cells to form and grow.
 In this form of giant cell, the nuclei are arranged in an overlapping manner.
 This giant cell is often found in tissue because of medical devices, prostheses, and biomaterials.

 Reed-Sternberg cell

 Reed-Sternberg cells are generally thought to originate from B-lymphocytes.
-They are hard to study due to their rarity however, and there are other theories about the origins of these cells.
-Some less popular theories speculate that they may arise from the fusion between reticulum cells, lymphocytes, and virus infected cells.
+They are hard to study due to their rarity, and there are other theories about the origins of these cells.
+Some less popular theories speculate that they may arise from the fusion between reticulum cells, lymphocytes, and virus-infected cells.

 Similar to other MGCs, Reed-Sternberg cells are large and are either multinucleated or have a bilobed nucleus.
-Their nuclei are irregularly shaped, contain clear chromatin, and possess an eosinophilic nucleolus..
+Their nuclei are irregularly shaped, contain clear chromatin, and possess an eosinophilic nucleolus.

+Role in tumour formation

+Some researchers have conjectured that Giant cells may be instrumental in the formation of tumours, and that their origin may be in the stress-induced genomic reorganization proposed by Nobel Laureate Barbara McClintock.
+It had previously been suggested that such genomic stress could be aggravated by some genotoxic agents used in cancer therapy.

+Poly-aneuploid cancer cells (PACCs) may serve as efficient sources of heritable variation that allows cancer cells to evolve rapidly.